Lugriz/ng-validator/README.md

     });

     /*
-        If the input ends with "Hello world", the validator evaluates as correct.
+        If the input ends with "world", the validator evaluates as correct.
     */
 ```